AcnodeLabs/AlgeSDK/README.md

 ?
 Every App Folder resides in Apps directory of SDK ?
 Every App has a self contained Data folder
 ?
 Every App is a encapsulated in a class named App contained in file App.hpp ?
-App Folder name �IS THE� App�s Name
+App Folder name �IS THE� Apps Name

 Getting used to these conventions is a good idea at the beginning to avoid confusions later.